RedRat Device Manager

-When configuring an irNetBox’s XPort, by default, the configuration steps will not allow changing the irNetBox type.
-This, however, can be overridden in the options dialog (from the File → Options menu item).
+By default, the configuration steps will not allow changing the irNetBox type.
+This, however, can be overridden in the options dialog (File → Options).

 Note: Care must be taken with this as there may be other devices on the network using XPorts and so these should not be configured as irNetBoxes!
 So only use this option if you recognise the IP/MAC address as an irNetBox.

-On restricted networks, or if attempting to use an irNetBox from behind a firewall, the following ports need to be opened:
+On restricted networks, or if attempting to use a RedRat device from behind a firewall, the following ports need to be opened: